Chapter 3 Sampling an ecological network

 vertex.size=8, # define node size

-vertex.label.degree = pi*V(my_network)$type, # tweak position of labels
+vertex.label.degree =pi/6, # define the position of node labels

 vertex.label.cex=0.8, # define label size